unisat-wallet/unisat-dev-docs/open-api/brc20-5byte-guide.md

 - Token ticker **must be 5 characters** (e.g., `pizza`, `names`)
 - After deployment, **only the deployer can mint** this token
 - Must save deployer's private key for subsequent minting authorization
+- **decimal**: Specifies the number of decimal places for the token (0-18).
+Default is "18".
+This determines the token's precision.

 ---